 System Restore is a feature of Windows 10 and earlier versions of Windows that allows you to restore your system to a previous state.

-The history of System Restore begins with Windows Me.
-But from Windows 8 onwards, Microsoft removed the shortcut that started System Restore from the folder “Windows Help -> Tools”.
-In this article, we will see how to find in Windows 10, all available system restore points.
+The System Restore story begins with Windows Me.
+But from Windows 8 onwards, Microsoft removed the shortcut that started System Restore from the "Windows Utilities -> System Tools" folder.
+In this article, we will look at how to find all available system restore points in Windows 10.

-The System Restore introduced in 2000 with Windows Millennium Edition, was created to help you fix your operating system, with just a few clicks, when the files or the of the system are damaged.
-It automatically creates restore points, which are snapshots of the system, program files, drivers and settings U.
+The System Restore introduced in 2000 with Windows Millennium Edition, was created to help you fix your operating system with just a few clicks when your system files or settings are damaged.
+Creates automatic restore points, which are snapshots of system files, program files, drivers, and registry settings.

 If you use System Restore to reset your computer at some point before a problem occurs, it will reset your computer to a previous version of files and settings according to the restore point you specified.
 System Restore does not affect your personal documents or media.
 Additionally, you can undo the last restore operation only if it does not resolve your issue.